hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * Though in fairness, it and other latest Spaces programs have highlighted a lot of weak points in the current Spaces design, and allowed me to gather enough data for the upcoming design upgrade.
 So after this I expect I'll start overhauling it all.

 [18:11:16](#yj5wLg5Sb_1wKcQG5SUWk1e2OS6WKVa8BEXdmmYxawU) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
-Reading the features I have stopped at firet point - very slow - I always wish, someone finds out some forgotten optimisation, corrects one line o low level code and things run in real-time Ì†æÌ¥£
+Reading the features I have stopped at firet point - very slow - I always wish, someone finds out some forgotten optimisation, corrects one line o low level code and things run in real-time ü§£

 [18:11:33](#o8uI7L6JMxPl3alNI7P-4XIryQwJTp9scNoZpKThPyA) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
-* Reading the features I have stopped at first point - very slow - I always wish, someone finds out some forgotten optimisation, corrects one line o low level code and things run in real-time Ì†æÌ¥£
+* Reading the features I have stopped at first point - very slow - I always wish, someone finds out some forgotten optimisation, corrects one line o low level code and things run in real-time ü§£

 [21:53:00](#TqRg8BPOX1d9vIRVsjy5maNbKSlsVbRkaLAs_egqMTQ) <GiuseppeChillemi (GiuseppeChillemi)>:
 Didn't expect It so soon